MicrosoftDocs/learn/learn-pr/student-evangelism/build-ml-model-with-azure-stream-analytics/includes/1-azure-storage.md

 The next task is to create a Node.js app that simulates an array of motion-activated cameras that upload photographs taken in the wild to the storage account's "photos" container.

-1. If Node.js isn't installed on your computer, go to [https://nodejs.org/](https://nodejs.org/?azure-portal=true) and install it it now.
+1. If Node.js isn't installed on your computer, go to [https://nodejs.org/](https://nodejs.org/?azure-portal=true) and install its now.
 You can determine whether Node is installed — and what version is installed — by opening a Command Prompt or terminal window and typing the following command:

     ```bash
     node -v